-- Support the Government Living Wage by guaranteeing a minimum standard of income for all employees and sub contactors. - Have an Equality and Diversity Policy.

-1.5 All operators must make reference to their accreditation status on their website.
+- Support the Government Living Wage by guaranteeing a minimum standard of income for all employees and sub contactors. - Have an Equality and Diversity Policy. - 1.5 All operators to publish an assessment of their full lifecycle carbon emissions in their annual report, and to ensure this is reflected in any reported carbon savings. - 1.6 All operators must make reference to their accreditation status on their website.